ivanrlg/BlanketOrderAttachmentManager/README.md

 # BlanketOrderAttachmentManager

 ## Overview
-This repository contains the source code for "BlanketOrderNotesCopier," a solution designed to enhance Dynamics 365 Business Central by copying Attachments from Blanket Orders to Sales Orders.
+This repository contains the source code for "BlanketOrderAttachmentManager," a solution designed to enhance Dynamics 365 Business Central by copying Attachments from Blanket Orders to Sales Orders.
 This project addresses a native limitation in Business Central, ensuring that important information is seamlessly transferred during the order conversion process.

 ## Features
 - Automatic transfer of Attachments from Blanket Orders to Sales Orders.